 Plus, people with histamine intolerance have different quantities of diamine oxidase and varying abilities to break down histamine.
 Eating a few bananas could cause problems, depending on the other foods you ate that day.

-But for most people, eating a banana, eating a single banana in the setting of a low-histamine diet probably won’t cause histamine intolerance symptoms.
+But for most people, eating a banana, eating a single banana in the setting of a low-histamine diet probably won’t worsen histamine intolerance symptoms.
 What’s important is getting the balance of your diet right.

 When you develop histamine intolerance symptoms, it’s because your histamine level rose for hours or days and finally reached a crucial level where you overwhelmed your diamine oxidase supply and can’t break all of your histamine down.